zowe/docs-site/docs/user-guide/import-certificates.md

 ### Import a local CA certificate on Linux

-Zowe also supports importing certificates to make REST GTTPS curl request from the command line.
+Zowe also supports importing certificates to make REST HTTPS curl request from the command line.

 Follow these steps to import `local_ca.cer` from the path `.../zowe/keystore/local_ca`.